jisc-services/Public-Documentation/PublicationsRouter/v3/api/IncomingNotification.md

-# Provider Outgoing Notification
+# Incoming Notification

-The PubRouter ProviderOutgoingNotification is the structure available to publishers of meta-data output by PubRouter for notifications that have been matched (designated for transmission) to at least one Repository.
+The PubRouter IncomingNotification is the structure used by a Publisher to send publication meta-data to PubRouter for routing to Repositories.

-It differs from the [OutgoingNotification](https://github.com/jisc-services/Public-Documentation/blob/master/PublicationsRouter/v2/api/OutgoingNotification.md) only by the addition of the *id* and *route* elements in the *provider* object (i.e. provider.id and provider.route).

 ## JSON Data Structure